Kodemannen/Kodemannen.github.io/README.md

 # Kodemannen.github.io
-Repo for my webpage for my comics
+Repo for webpage for my comics